Graduate Academic Policies

 Semester Leave

 Students who wish to take a Semester Leave for a full semester may do so without losing matriculated status.
-The College strongly recommends that the student inform the appropriate student services office of a planned Semester Leave.
+The University strongly recommends that the student inform the appropriate student services office of a planned Semester Leave.
 Students who take a one-semester leave after completing an academically successful semester may be permitted to return in good standing upon completion of the readmission process.
 For students attending on an F-1 visa, other restrictions may apply, and students should speak with the DSO for further guidance.

 Credit Hour